 Both types of granite are often used on pathways, driveways, patios, and as mulch.
 It’s permeable and provides excellent drainage.

 Decomposed granite can be spread around flower beds and trees.
-It’ll continue to break down after it is laid and provides nutrients to the soil and plants.
+It will continue to break down after it is laid and provides nutrients to the soil and plants.

 However, limestone reduces the acidity of the soil by increasing the pH.
 So it’s best to avoid this material if your garden already has a high pH as it may harm your lawn.

 Limestone also comes in other forms besides gravel, including boulders, stones, and slabs.
-It’s recommended that limestone slabs be sandblasted if used on walking surfaces to prevent them from becoming slippy in wet weather.
+It’s recommended that limestone slabs be sandblasted if used on walking surfaces to prevent them from becoming slippery in wet weather.

-They also make an excellent addition to fire pits.
+Lava rocks also make an excellent addition to fire pits.
 It’s aesthetically pleasing, low-maintenance, and it provides a porous barrier that protects the components of the pit from the flames.

 However, lava rock is so light it can easily be blown onto your lawn by slight winds.
 This can be hazardous to gardening equipment as rogue pieces have been known to damage mower blades.